 Additionally, the University maintains a variety of computing facilities available to Nicholas School students.
 See the Duke OIT website for more information.

 When in the labs, be respectful of others' need for quiet and keep conversations to a minimum.
-The ACL has traditionally been regarded as a quiet workspace.
-In the ICL and A153 LSRC, conversation and discussion are more the norm.
+GH2107 has traditionally been regarded as a quiet workspace.
+In the GH1104 and A153 LSRC, conversation and discussion are more the norm.

 To begin your work, choose a workstation that is currently not in use.
 If there are plenty of available computers, the preferred etiquette is not to disrupt someone's work, but to move on to another machine.